-1. Alternative Technologies Could Reshape The Global Waste Industry
+1. Alternative Technologies Such As Waste-to-Hydrogen Could Reshape The Global Waste Industry

 From what I can see, the waste industry is under enormous pressure.
 In the Western World new technologies are coming onto the market.
 New methods are being developed, to produce hydrogen from plastics.
 It doesn’t stop there.
 The long-term goal is to produce diesel from certain types of plastics.
 Technology providers (waste-to-hydrogen and plastic-to-fuel plants) have not yet been able to commercialize their solutions, but to me the whole industry seems like a pressure cooker.
 It doesn’t take a lot of imagination to see that the entire waste industry will change over the coming years in order to accommdate new technologies entering the market, possibly effecting the structure and set-up of the waste industry.

-2. Waste-to-Hydrogen Plants Could Absorb All The Plastic Waste That Finds No Home
+2. Waste-to-Hydrogen Plants Could Absorb Some Plastic Waste

 Waste-to-energy plants remain one of the best options for waste disposal, especially for household waste.
 A lot of new plants are being build in East Asia where a lot of waste is being generated.
 Probably the most active country in this regard is China.
 The amount of household waste that is generated in China grows year-on-year.
 Middlehurst (2019) commented on this topic in an excellent article published by the Financial Times.

 Waste disposal costs money, it is a product that you want to get rid of, which means it has a negative value.
 This is quite different from the coal industry, where you pay for the coal.